Śuddhodana: Family

 At the age of 16, Siddhartha married his cousin Yasodharā, the niece of Maha Maya and Mahapajapati.
-Yasodhara's father was traditionally said to be Suppabuddha, but by some accounts it was Dandapani.
+Yasodhara's father is traditionally said to have been Suppabuddha, but by some accounts it was Dandapani.

 Biography

 Questions of royal status

-Though frequently depicted and referenced as a king, most recent scholarship on the matter refutes the notion that Śuddhodana was a monarch.
+Though frequently depicted and referred to as a king, most recent scholarship on the matter refutes the notion that Śuddhodana was a monarch.
 Many notable scholars state that the Shakya republic was not a monarchy but rather an oligarchy, ruled by an elite council of the warrior and ministerial class that chose its leader or rājā.
 While the rājā may have held considerable authority in the Shakya homeland, he did not rule autocratically.
 Questions of consequence were debated in the governing council and decisions were made by consensus.
 Furthermore, by the time of Siddharta's birth, the Shakya republic had become a vassal state of the larger Kingdom of Kosala.
 The head of Shakya's oligarchic council, the rājā, would only assume and stay in office with the approval of the King of Kosala.

 The earliest Buddhist texts available to us do not identify Śuddhodana or his family as royals.
 In later texts, there may have been a misinterpretation of the Pali word rājā, which can mean alternatively a king, prince, ruler, or governor.
 Or as noted in the related article on Buddhism, "Some of the stories about Buddha, his life, his teachings, and claims about the society he grew up in may have been invented and interpolated at a later time into the Buddhist texts."